pnp/pnpjs/docs/sp/clientside-pages.md

 await page.save();
 ```

-> Unfortunately each webpart can be authored differently, so there isn't a way to know how the setting for a given webpart without loading it and examining how the properties are stored.
+> Unfortunately each webpart can be authored differently, so there isn't a way to know how the setting for a given webpart are stored without loading it and examining the properties.

 ## Page Operations